sebsikora/cpp_logic_simulation/README.md

 Programmatic *Device* creation.
 -------------------------------------------

-The above approach is fine for creating a small device, but would quickly become tedious if we wanted a 32-gang SR latch for example.
+The above approach is fine for creating a small device, but would quickly become tedious if we wanted a 32-way SR latch for example.

 We can instead use a programmatic approach, by which we will create a much more versatile device.
 As before, we create a class definition for our device that inherits from the base *Device* class.
-Note that we have added an additional argument to our new device constructor (int latch_count), and a corresponding member variable (int m_latch_count).
+Note that we have added an additional argument to our new device constructor `int latch_count`, and a corresponding member variable `int m_latch_count`.

 ```cpp
 // n_bit_sr_latch.h